finestnothing/notes_collection/Notes/Projects/compu_automation.md

 - [x] Link YM to CompostU Course
 - [x] Fill in all info for CompostU course
 - [x] Move to next video
+- [ ] Create tutorial for new users

 ## Notes
 - Currently waiting on others to verify that the first course was fully created successfully, but it looks good [[2022-05-14]]